Aman3054/ATM_Management_System/README.md

 Overview
 This project simulates a basic ATM system using C++ and object-oriented programming (OOP) concepts.
 The system allows users to perform basic banking operations such as setting a PIN, withdrawing cash, depositing money, and checking their account balance.

-Features
+Features-
-Set a PIN for the account
+Set a PIN for the account,
-Withdraw cash from the account
+Withdraw cash from the account,
-Deposit money into the account
+Deposit money into the account,
-Check the current account balance
+Check the current account balance,
-Exit the system
+Exit the system.
-Technical Details
+Technical Details-
-The project uses C++ as the programming language
+The project uses C++ as the programming language,
-The system is designed using object-oriented programming (OOP) concepts The ATM class encapsulates the data and behavior of the ATM system The main function provides a simple text-based interface for users to interact with the system How to Use
+The system is designed using object-oriented programming (OOP) concepts, The ATM class encapsulates the data and behavior of the ATM system, The main function provides a simple text-based interface for users to interact with the system, How to Use-
 Clone the repository to your local machine
 Compile the code using a C++ compiler (e.g. g++)
 Run the executable file to start the ATM simulation